 Sometimes men can have no symptoms, which is why it is so important to get a regular check up with your doctor.
 If you detect it early, there is 98% chance of living longer than five years, but only a 26% chance if detected late.
-If you’re 50, you need to talk with your doctor about getting tested, as the risk of developing prostate cancer increases with age., All you need to do is get a blood test.
+However at 50 years, you need to talk with your doctor about getting tested, as the risk of developing prostate cancer increases with age.
+All you need to do is get a blood test.

 What is testicular cancer?

-If you’re younger, you’re going to want to think about testicular cancer, as this is the most common type of cancer in young men.
+You may be younger? – you’re going to want to think about testicular cancer, as this is the most common type of cancer in young men.
 The testicles are responsible for producing hormones and sperm.
 The most common type is a germ cell tumour, which are the cells that produce sperm.
 You should check regularly, and if something feels off, go and see a doctor.
-If detected early, it is easily treatable and curable.
+When detected early, it is easily treatable and curable.
 You can be tested with an ultrasound or a blood test.

 Don’t be afraid to speak up and go to the doctor.
 ‘Harvee’ brushed off a pain in his testicle as a footie injury, but when it was still sore a couple days later, he decided to go to the doctor.
 He almost didn’t go to the appointment because of busy work commitments, and disregarded the possibility of cancer, thinking ‘it could never happen to me’.
 Yet last minute he decided to go to the appointment.
 Later that day he was having surgery and needed to start chemo.